Water Conservation: Our Commitment to a Sustainable Future

 Priority Water-Stressed Basins

-In addition to our ongoing pilot work, P&G and our Brands have advanced other meaningful restoration efforts in areas of high water stress, including Cascade "Change the Course" and the Colorado River Collaboration.
+In addition to our ongoing work, P&G and our Brands have advanced other meaningful restoration efforts in areas of high water stress, including Cascade "Change the Course" and the Colorado River Collaboration.

 • Cascade and Change the Course